wick3dr0se/arch-linux-installation-guide/README.md

 > $ `passwd`

-optionally, disable access to [superuser](https://en.m.wikipedia.org/wiki/Root_user)/root user for security
+optionally, disable access to [superuser/root](https://en.m.wikipedia.org/wiki/Root_user), locking password entry for root user. this will give your system increased security and you can still elevate a user in the wheel group to superuser priveleges with sudo and su commands

 > $ `passwd -l root`

 ### Boot Loader
 install a linux-capable [boot loader](https://wiki.archlinux.org/title/Boot_loader); in our case [systemd-boot](https://wiki.archlinux.org/title/Systemd-boot)

-install the boot loader in the efi system partition
+install systemd-boot in the efi system partition

 > $ `bootctl --path=/boot install`